xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. Select the connection entry to open the connection you just created.

-1. Select Test Connection at the top of the Service Provider Connection Setting panel.
+1. Select **Test Connection** at the top of the **Service Provider Connection Setting** panel.

-1. The first time you do this will open a new browser window asking you to select an account.
+    > The first time you do this will open a new browser window asking you to select an account.
 Select the one you want to use.

-1. Next, you'll be asked to allow to the identity provider to use your data (credentials).
+1. Next, you'll be prompted with a permissions consent to allow to the identity provider to use your data (credentials).

     The following image is an example:

     ![teams bot auth connection string adv1](../../Linked_Image_Files/auth-bot-connection-test-accept.png)

 1. Select **Accept**.

 1. This should then redirect you to **a Test Connection to <your-connection-name> Succeeded** page.
 Refresh the page if you get an error.

     The following image is an example:

     ![test token](../../Linked_Image_Files/auth-bot-connection-test-token.png)

-The connection name is used by the bot code to retrieve user authentication tokens.
+> The connection name is used by the bot code to retrieve user authentication tokens.

 ### Prepare the bot sample code

 1. In **Visual Studio Code**, select **Microsoft Teams --> Create a new Teams app**.

-1. On the **Add capabilities** screen, select **Bots** then Next.
+2. On the **Add capabilities** screen, select **Bots** and then click **Next**.

-1. Enter a name for the application, e.g. TeamsBotAuthFlowSample.
+3. Enter a name for the application.
+    > For example: `TeamsBotAuthFlowSample` (name bust be unique)

-1. Select **Use an existing bot registered with Bot Framework**,
+4. Select **Use an existing bot registered with Bot Framework**,

-    a.
-Set **bot App ID** to the bot App ID you saved at the time of the bot channel registration.
+    1. Set **bot App ID** to the bot App ID you saved at the time of the bot channel registration.

-    b.
-Set **bot App Password** to the customer secret you saved at the time of the bot channel registration.
+    1. Set **bot App Password** to the customer secret you saved at the time of the bot channel registration.

-1. Select **Finish** at the bottom of the screen to configure your project.
+5. Select **Finish** at the bottom of the screen to configure your project.

-1. In **Visual Studio Code**, open **.env** file, append the following content to the end of the file, please set \<your-connection-name\> to  the name of the identity provider connection you added to the bot channel registration.
+6. In **Visual Studio Code**, open the **.env** file.

+7. Append the following content to the end of the file.
+    > Set \<your-connection-name\> to  the name of the identity provider connection you added to the bot channel registration.

-    ```
+    ```javascript
         connectionName=<your-connection-name>
     ```

-1. Open **index.js** in the root folder, and then relace content with the following code.
+1. Open **index.js** in the root folder, and replace content with the following code:

     ```javascript
     // Copyright (c) Microsoft Corporation.
 All rights reserved.